 Small Pocket Pairs in Tournaments

 One final reason that pocket pairs are dangerous is because they are the very definition of high risk and high reward.
-Yes, you will likely wind up winning a sizable pot if you are able to flop a set, but there is something to be said about all of those times where you totally brick the flop.
+Yes, you'll likely wind up winning a sizable pot if you are able to flop a set, but there's something to be said about all of those times where you totally brick the flop.
 There are many pots where the obvious value in a pocket pair will only be derived if you manage to hit a set, so you are taking a large number of losses in your endeavor to hit that one set.
 And even then, your set might not get paid off.
-Small pocket pairs in tournaments are valuable, there is no disputing that, but they certainly require a bit of extra care and attention.
+Small pocket pairs in tournaments are valuable, there's no disputing that, but they certainly require a bit of extra care and attention.

 Small Pocket Pairs in Position

-If you are in position with a small pocket pair in a tournament, you will be working with a handful of inherent advantages.
-First, you will be able to play the pot as comfortably as possible post-flop.
+If you are in position with a small pocket pair in a tournament, you'll be working with a handful of inherent advantages.
+First, you'll be able to play the pot as comfortably as possible post-flop.
 You won't need to worry about leading into or checking into a board full of over cards.
 This gives you a lot of control that will save a significant amount of money that would otherwise be used in order to test the waters.

 The other valuable element in position with small pocket pairs is that you can set your own price pre-flop.
-Since most of the action is going to be ahead of you, you will not need to worry that calling a raise will also trap you into calling a 3-bet or 4-bet.
-Of course, sometimes the small blind or big blind will put in another raise, but this will not happen all too frequently.
+Since most of the action is going to be ahead of you, you won't need to worry that calling a raise will also trap you into calling a 3-bet or 4-bet.
+Of course, sometimes the small blind or big blind will put in another raise, but this won't happen all too frequently.

 Small Pocket Pairs Out of Position